PranjalGhildiyal/Fault-Segmentation-on-Seismic-Data-Using-CNNs/README.md

 ### Accuracy
 >Several models were trained.
->To further increase the accuracy of the model, 5 crossline sections from F3 dataset from the Netherlands were taken at random.
+>To further increase the accuracy of the model, 5 inline sections from F3 dataset from the Netherlands were taken at random.
->Fault labels were created manually and each section was roken into a (128x128) tile and fed into the model.
+>Fault labels were created manually and each section was broken into a (128x128) tile and fed into the model.
->Resultant training dataset consisted of **86800** different seismic sections with their corresponding labels.
+>Resultant training dataset, including the synthetic dataset, consisted of **86800** different seismic sections with their corresponding labels.
 >As a result, accuracy furthur increased.
 >Final Accuracy of the model: **89.21%**
 >![Accuracy](https://github.com/PranjalGhildiyal/Fault-Segmentation-on-Seismic-Data-Using-CNNs/blob/main/Screenshot%20(256).png)